nfrade/gaston/README.md

 (*note: Vigour currently uses browserify and less.
 Gaston likes this)

+## Installation
+Install gaston globally by navigating to the root folder of the repository and doing `npm install -g`

 ## Commands

 ```gaston compile``` Compiles all js, less and css files into bundle.js and bundle.css.
 Gaston keeps watching for changes.